Frequently Asked Questions

 Existing clients: the strata scheme will receive a PRD at the start of the renewal process.
 This form will include options for how we are paid and require the scheme’s formal instructions before we request quotations from insurers.

-5. What happens if we don’t return the signed PRD?
+6. What happens if the strata scheme doesn’t return the signed PRD?

-We cannot proceed with obtaining quotations or placing cover without a strata scheme’s informed consent.
-This may delay your renewal and could risk a lapse in insurance coverage if not resolved in time.
+We can’t obtain quotations including commission or place cover without a strata scheme’s informed consent.
+This may delay the renewal and risk a lapse in insurance coverage if not resolved in time.

-6. Will this change the cost of our insurance?
+7. Will this change the cost of insurance?

 Not necessarily.
 The cost of insurance is determined by the insurer, the policy coverage, and any broker fees or commissions.
-The important change is that you will now formally choose and approve the method of broker remuneration before we obtain quotes.
+The important change is that strata scheme’s will now formally choose and approve the method of broker remuneration before we obtain quotes.

 a summary of all quotes